The Professional Negligence Pre-action Protocol

 Your letter should be acknowledged within 21 days of receipt by the professional.

 If the professional does not consider the letter complies with the protocol, they should advise the claimant as soon as possible saying why and what further information or documentation is required.
 The professional and their insurers have 3 months from the date of the acknowledgement to investigate.
-If in the unlikely event that they cannot comply with that date, then they need to request as soon as possible an extension providing an explanation as to why.
+If in the unlikely event they cannot comply with that date, then they need to request as soon as possible an extension providing an explanation as to why.
 There is an obligation on you to agree to a reasonable request to the 3-month period.
 Your solicitor will be able to advise you as to what is a reasonable request.
 If there is any request for any further information or documentation from your opponent, then that should be provided.
 If the professional intends to claim against someone else, that party should be identified to the claimant in writing as soon as possible.

 Letter of Response and Letter of Settlement